tolstenev/bash_scripts_for_tensor/README.md

 # bash_scripts_for_tensor
-[in dev] Test task for for employment in the "Tensor" company
+[done] Test task for for employment in the "Tensor" company